masc-ucsc/livehd/docs/Policy.md

 large code change contribution.

 Non code owners should create a pull request to submit patches.
 The details are explained in the [Github-use.md](Github-use.md).
-The overall idea is to fork the LGRAPH repository, do your edits in your local repository, and push the changes creating a pull request with "pull_request_XXX" were XXX is your github account.
+The overall idea is to fork the LGraph repository, do your edits in your local repository, and push the changes creating a pull request with "pull_request_XXX" were XXX is your github account.

 ## Attribution of Contribution

-When contributors submit a patch to LGRAPH, other developers with commit access may commit it for the author once appropriate (based on the progression of code review, etc.).
+When contributors submit a patch to LGraph, other developers with commit access may commit it for the author once appropriate (based on the progression of code review, etc.).
 When doing so, it is important to retain correct attribution of contributions to their contributors.
 However, we do not want the source code to be littered with random attributions “this code written by J. Random Hacker”